hicommonwealth/commonwealth/knowledge_base/RabbitMQ.md

 A proper data flow between the services requires 3 essential parts:

 1. A message producer.
-    1. The producers use the `publish` or `safePublish` RabbitMQController methods to push messages to a queue.
+    1. The producers use the `publish`  RabbitMQController method to push messages to a queue.
     2. See the RabbitMQ [README][5] for examples of producers
 2. A queue.
     1. A queue linked to an exchange.
 See the RabbitMQ [README][5] for a description of the queues
 3. A message consumer.
-    1. The consumers subscribe to a queue or in our case a Rascal Subscription using the `startSubscription` RabbitMQController method.
+    1. The consumers subscribe to a queue or in our case a Rascal Subscription using the `subscribe` RabbitMQController method.
     2. ALL of the consumer functions can be found in MessageProcessor directories.
     3. See the RabbitMQ [README][5] for examples of consumers